How to Immigrate to Canada as a Refugee

 Publicly-funded Education

-Refugees who have been granted refugee status in Canada can access free education at the primary and secondary levels.
+Refugees granted refugee status in Canada can access free education at the primary and secondary levels.
 In addition, refugees may be eligible for financial assistance to help cover the cost of post-secondary education.

 The Government of Canada also offers programs to help refugees access post-secondary education, such as the Canada Student Loans Program and the Canada Student Grants Program.
 In addition, several private organizations offer refugees scholarships and other financial aid.